SystemsApproach/ops/provision.rst

 instances of those resource templates (these are ``.tfvars`` files).
 Then given a set of ``.tf`` and ``tfvars`` files, Terraform implements a two-stage process.
-In the first stage it constructs an execution plan, based on what has changed since the previous plan it carried out.
+In the first stage it constructs an execution plan, based on what has changed since the previous plan it executed.
 In the second stage, Terraform carries out the sequence of tasks required to bring the underlying infrastructure "up to spec" with the latest definition.
 (Note that our job here is the write these specification files, and check them into the Config Repo.
 Terraform gets invoked as part of the CI/CD pipeline described in Chapter 4.)